Kid A: Tracks

 Radiohead recorded the strings for "How to Disappear Completely" in Dorchester Abbey, Oxfordshire.

 Radiohead worked on the first track, "Everything in Its Right Place", in a conventional band arrangement in Copenhagen and Paris, but without results.
 In Gloucestershire, Yorke and Godrich transferred the song to a Prophet-5 synthesiser, and Yorke's vocals were processed in Pro Tools using a scrubbing tool.
 O'Brien and the drummer, Philip Selway, said the track helped them accept that not every song needed every band member to play on it.
 O'Brien recalled: "To be genuinely sort of delighted that you'd been working for six months on this record and something great has come out of it, and you haven't contributed to it, is a really liberating feeling."
 Jonny Greenwood described it as a turning point for the album: "We knew it had to be the first song, and everything just followed after it."

 Yorke wrote an early version of "The National Anthem" when the band was still in school.
 In 1997, Radiohead recorded drums and bass for the song, intending to develop it as a B-side for OK Computer, but decided to keep it for their next album.
 For Kid A, Greenwood added ondes Martenot and sounds sampled from radio stations, and Yorke's vocals were processed with a ring modulator.
-In November 1999, Radiohead recorded a brass section inspired by the "organised chaos" of Town Hall Concert by the jazz musician Charles Mingus, instructing the musicians to sound like a "traffic jam".
+In November 1999, Radiohead recorded a brass section inspired by the "organised chaos" of The Complete Town Hall Concert by the jazz musician Charles Mingus, instructing the musicians to sound like a "traffic jam".